 opportunity to experience for Himself the repercussions of rebellion against

-sin or death; He had to do this, otherwise His creation would forever hold it
+sin or death; He had to do this, otherwise His creation would always hold it

-We have only experienced our own sin and those who have sin against us, but
+We have only experienced our own sin along with those who have sinned against us, but

 Jesus experienced the sins of every family on earth that has ever lived